tvcutsem/harmony-reflect/README.md

-This is a shim for the ECMAScript 6 [reflection module](http://wiki.ecmascript.org/doku.php?id=harmony:reflect_api).
+This is a shim for the ECMAScript 6 [Reflect](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-reflect-object) and [Proxy](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-proxy-objects) objects.

 In a browser, after loading

     <script src="reflect.js"></script>

-a global object `Reflect` is defined that contains the functions from the [ES6](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-reflect-object) `reflect` module (see below).
+a global object `Reflect` is defined that contains reflection methods as defined in the [ES6 draft](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-reflect-object).

-The `Proxy` object is also updated to follow the latest [direct proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies) [spec](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-proxy-factory-function).
+The `Proxy` object is also updated to follow the latest [direct proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies) [spec](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-proxy-objects).
 To create such a proxy, call:

     var proxy = new Proxy(target, handler)